mariahw4/09-professional-README-generator/ExampleREADME.md

   ## Contributing:

-  guidelines
+  guidelines and rules

   ## Tests:

-  tests
+  unit tests using jest

   ## Questions:

-  no
+  questions

   If you have further questions please don't hesitate to reach out at either:
-* GitHub Username: mw4
+* GitHub Username: mariahw4
-* Contact Email: email
+* Contact Email: email@gmail.com